 Aren’t parents also worried about protecting their children’s chests?

-Well, any body armour has gaps.
+Well, any body armor has gaps.
 I did get an order the other week from a woman for a purple bulletproof vest for her six-year-old.
 But with the backpacks, if you’re running away from a situation then your back is protected.
 If you’re trapped, you can get in a corner, lie down, and put the backpack in front of you.
-Hopefully it gives you decent odds.
+Hopefully, it gives you decent odds.

 Should we arm children too?